Why elearning trumps face-to-face training

-As elearning providers, we’re slightly biased as to why we think elearning is so great.
-But there’s no denying that it has plenty of advantages as a medium over face-to-face training.
+As elearning providers, we’re slightly biased as to why we think it's so great.
+But there’s no denying that it has plenty of advantages over face-to-face training.

 Key advantages of elearning over traditional face-to-face training